WHAT IS A VOTE-BY-MAIL BALLOT?

 CAN I PICK UP MY VOTE-BY-MAIL BALLOT PRIOR TO ELECTION DAY?

-If you require a Vote-by-Mail ballot pick-up, contact the Supervisor of Elections office at (239) 252-VOTE (8683) to make arrangements.
+Yes.
+If you require a Vote-by-Mail ballot pick-up, contact the Supervisor of Elections office at (239) 252-VOTE (8683) for specifications and to make arrangements.

 CAN I PICK UP SOMEONE ELSE'S VOTE-BY-MAIL BALLOT PRIOR TO ELECTION DAY?

 A qualified Vote-by-Mail voter may designate, in writing, another person to pick up a Vote-by-Mail ballot for the voter.
-Vote-by-Mail ballots are available to a designee beginning nine days prior to Election Day.
 The designee may only pick up 2 Vote-by-Mail ballots per election other than his or her own, except for Vote-by-Mail ballots picked up for members of his or her immediate family.
-If you require a Vote-by-Mail ballot pick-up, contact the Supervisor of Elections office at (239) 252-VOTE (8683) to make arrangements.

 CAN I PICK UP A VOTE-BY-MAIL BALLOT ON ELECTION DAY?